A commitment to education from 1941

 Operation Kilo and other solidarity actions

 The School participates in solidarity actions.
 The operation Kilo, a solidarity action in which each child voluntarily brings food (sugar, rice, beans, nougat ...).
 In its first edition in, the 'Operation Kilo' reached the amount of four tons that were destined to the Asylum of Elders.
-Other solidarity actions are the Charity Festival and Bocadillo Solidario, whose proceeds are destined to non-profit entities.From 1978
+Other solidarity actions are the Charity Festival and Bocadillo Solidario, whose proceeds are destined to non-profit entities.Since 1978

 Nursery | Early Childhood Education Center

 Aware of the needs of many parents who needed an extended schedule from 7: 30 in the morning, the School adapted the spaces needed to meet young children, initially from 2 years.
-Currently, the Infant Education Center serves babies from 4 months of age.From 1987
+Currently, the Infant Education Center serves babies from 4 months of age.Since 1987

 The Sport is considered in the School a basic discipline and an important support to the formative work of the students.
 Throughout its history, the School has stood out reaching important classifications in basketball, handball, judo and soccer.